 7.)
 Bullet seating depth is very forgiving.
 Since we are working with a gun that doesn’t have a magazine, we can afford to mess with this dimension at will.
 I’ve loaded some wadcutters to the point of being flush with the case mouth and big lead bullets almost to the front of the cylinder.

 8.)
 Brass collection is easy since it doesn’t eject.
 The best part about this is that not only do you never really lose your fired cases, but you they are always in great condition.
 I don’t bother polishing my .38 brass because I just don’t let it fall in the mud or dirt.

 9.)
 Beginners to shooting can use a full size revolver or their carry gun with light to mild loads to become confident and familiar with marksmanship and trigger control.
 I love a nice, full-size .357 Magnum on the range because it is so easy to train new shooters on.
 There is almost no recoil and the student can increase power level when they feel ready using the same gun.

 10.)
 Lastly, the .38 SPL has a very large following and materials can be had readily.
 It’s easy to load in progressive presses and has commercially available options from virtually all modern manufacturers.
 Reloading supplies and load recipes are available everywhere.

 If you haven’t taken a look at what the .38 Special offers, you’re selling yourself short.
 The cartridge offers a great deal of zest and has thousands of possible load combinations.

-In my time spent with the .38, I have come to greatly appreciate it for what it is and does.
+In my time spent with the .38, I’ve come to greatly appreciate it for what it is and does.
 Despite being well over one hundred years old, it still has perfect relevance for today’s shooters, both novice and advanced.